Dimension Reduction for Large-Scale Federated Data: Statistical Rate and Asymptotic Inference: Introduction

-{ Apart from the aforementioned PCA applications in parameter estimation, inference also constitutes an important part of PCA methods.} For example, when studying the ancestry groups of whole genome data under the mixed membership models, while the estimation error rate guarantees the overall misclustering rate for all subjects, one may be interested in testing whether two individuals of interest share the same ancestry membership profile and assessing the associated statistical uncertainty \citep{fan2022simple}.
-Furthermore, despite the rich literature depicting the asymptotic distribution of traditional PCA estimators under different statistical models \citep{fan2022simple, paul2007asymptotics, fan2017eigenasymp}, distributional characterization of fast PCA methods and distributed PCA methods are not well-studied.
-For instance, \citet{Yang2021HowTR} characterized the convergence of fast sketching estimators in probability but gave no inferential results. \citet{halkofinding2011} provided error bound for the fast PCA algorithm, but there is no characterization of the asymptotic distribution and hence no evaluation of the testing efficiency. \citet{fandistributed2019} derived the non-asymptotic error rate of the distributed PC estimator but did not provide distributional guarantees, and inference based upon their estimator is computationally intensive when the dimension $d$ is large.
+{ Apart from the above applications in parameter estimation, inference also constitutes an important part of PCA.} For example, when studying the ancestry groups of whole genome data under the mixed membership models, while the estimation error rate guarantees the overall misclustering rate for all subjects, one may be interested in testing whether two individuals of interest share the same ancestry membership profile and assessing the associated uncertainty \citep{fan2022simple}.
+Furthermore, despite the rich literature depicting the asymptotic distribution of traditional PCA estimators under different statistical models \citep{anderson1963asymp, johnstone2001spiked, baik2005phase, paul2007asymptotics, fan2017eigenasymp, Chen2019matcompinf, yan2021heteroPCA, fan2022simple}, distributional characterization of fast PCA methods and distributed PCA methods are not well-studied.
+For instance, \citet{halkofinding2011} and \citet{fandistributed2019} provided error bound for the fast PCA and distributed PCA algorithms, but with no characterization of the asymptotic distribution and hence no evaluation of the testing efficiency. \citet{Yang2021HowTR} analyzed the convergence in probability for various sketching methods involving random projections, yet they did not provide inferential analysis on the estimator.
+In independent work by \citet{zhang2022perturbation}, the error bounds and asymptotic distribution of the ``subspace iteration'' sketching estimator were derived.
+However, their method is not efficiently applicable to federated data, and their model assumptions primarily focus on error matrices with independent entries, which may not hold for correlated entry-wise errors.

-{ In summary, the existing fast PCA algorithms accelerate computation along $d$ by fast sketching, but cannot handle distributed computing along $n$.
-The existing distributed PCA methods mainly focus on dividing the computing burden along $n$, while distributed computing along $d$ { is complicated by variable correlation and lacks} theoretical guarantees.
-It remains an open question how to develop fast and distributed PCA algorithms that can handle both large $d$ and $n$ simultaneously, while achieving the same asymptotic efficiency as the traditional PCA.